STEllAR-GROUP/tutorials/cscs2016/session5/README.md

 * [Full Code](https://github.com/STEllAR-GROUP/tutorials/tree/master/examples/02_stencil/stencil_parallel_2.cpp#L120-L136)

 ---
+## Modeling the Stencil in C++ with HPX
+### Notes on running the example

+* The default problem size is pretty small.
+    * You might want to consider increasing the problem size (--Nx, --Ny command line arguments)

+* We use striping in y-Direction
+    * Not a very wise partitioning scheme
+    * Easy for demonstration purposes

+---
 class: center, middle
 ## Modeling the Stencil in C++ with HPX
 ### How good does it scale?